SushiLab/mTAGs/README.md

 ### Installation using conda

-The easiest way to install mVIRs is to use the conda package manager, which will automatically create an environment with dependencies installed in the correct version.
+The easiest way to install mTAGs is to use the conda package manager, which will automatically create an environment with dependencies installed in the correct version.

 ```bash
 $ conda create -n mtags python=3.7 hmmer vsearch